SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/lucky-wheel.md

 icon_local: lucky_wheel.png
 trailer: https://www.youtube.com/embed/9SVEu6LsKss
 screenshots_local: lucky_wheel_ss.png, lucky_wheel_ss2.png, lucky_wheel_ss3.png, lucky_wheel_ss4.png
-version: 1.0
+version: 2.0
-sammi_version: 2022.5.0
+sammi_version: 2024.1.1
 platform: Any
 overview: |
     **Create, modify and control your Lucky Wheel overlay in OBS straight from SAMMI!
 Very easy setup and use!**

     Set up your own wheel in a few easy steps!

-    User friendly interface in the Bridge to set up and modify your wheel.
-    NEWLY You can use commands to modify your wheel and its rewards on the fly as well!
 Supports multiple wheels.

+    #### ​Features at a glance
+    - **Create wheels** via friendly interface in Bridge or via SAMMI commands, including prepulated wheels with equal chances from an array of all possible rewards
+    - **Use plain text or images** for wheel segments
+    - **Show, spin and stop the wheel** and get the winning reward in SAMMI
+    - **Modify wheels** and their rewards on the fly​
+    - **NEW:** Duplicate an existing wheel
+    - **NEW:** Shuffle wheel rewards
+    - **NEW:** Balance wheel reward chances

     **Control your wheel directly from SAMMI Deck**
     You can load, spin and stop spinning the wheel with one press of a button in your SAMMI Deck or add your own chat triggers, so that your mods can control it too!